Standard Model Theory for the FCC-ee Tera-Z stage: Mellin--Barnes meets method of brackets

-can be applied, which introduces a MB integral.
+can be applied, which introduces a {\mbr} integral.
 This yields

 with the widely used index notation $z_{ijk\cdots} = z_i + z_j + z_k + \cdots$.
-Note that all powers are arranged in a way, that every base appears only once, which is important for later steps.
+Note that all powers are arranged in such a way that every base appears only once, which is important for later steps.

-\paragraph*{Rule B} Now the Symanzik polynomial $U$, as well as the auxiliary variables $r_4$, $r_3$, $r_2$ and $r_1$ have to be reinserted in that order.
-This requires a rule to rewrite multinomials raised to some power in terms of MB integrals and brackets.
+\paragraph*{Rule B} Now the Symanzik polynomial $U$, as well as the auxiliary variables $r_4$, $r_3$, $r_2$, and $r_1$, must be reinserted in that order.
+This requires a rule to rewrite multinomials raised to some power in terms of {\mbr} integrals and brackets.
 Such a rule is given by

 Inserting $U$ and applying the formula leads to